Tiger Leaping Gorge Trek: A Detailed 2026 Hiking Guide

 Coffee with a view before catching the bus

 I had a little extra time to kill.
-I went up to the café on the second floor, which was actually surprisingly cool.
+I went up to the café on the second floor of the rock building which was actually surprisingly cool.

-Called 棲崖咖啡廳 (or “Cliff Café”), it looked like something out of Shanghai, with super high ceilings, minimalist design, hipster coffee drinks, plus amazing gorge views out the huge windows.
+Called 棲崖咖啡廳 (or “Cliff Café”), the interior looks like something out of Shanghai, with super high ceilings, minimalist design, hipster coffee drinks, plus you get amazing gorge views out the huge windows.

-When the time came, my bus to Shangri-La stopped right in the parking lot of the hotel.
-The bus to Shangri-La took 2 hours and 20 minutes.
+When the time came, my bus to Shangri-La stopped right in the parking lot of the rock-shaped building.
+The bus to Shangri-La took 2 hours and 20 minutes, with absolutely epic views along the way (sit on the right side if you can).

 I got off at the second last stop, the East Gate of Dukezong (the Tibetan heart of the city, where I would be staying), rather the final stop, the bus station, which is in the north of the city.
 To continue along my journey, see my guides to Shangri-La and Yubeng!